 Dallas is many hours from nice beaches, National Parks and the mountains, but there are still plenty of choices for a Texas weekend getaway.
-Over the years we have been on a quite a few Spring Getaways near Dallas, after all we have lived here for over 20 years.
-Here are some of our favorites getaways including a few kid friendly resorts near Dallas that are a vacation in itself.
+Over the years we have been on quite a few Spring Getaways near Dallas, after all, we have lived here for over 20 years.
+Here are some of our favorites getaways including a few kid friendly luxury family resorts near Dallas that are a vacation in itself.
 While you can go on these Texas road trips any time of the year, Spring is really an amazing time for a Texas Road Trip and Weekend Getaways near Dallas since the sides and medians of the highways are blooming with bluebonnets and other wildflowers.